Table of Contents

 Kurento Media Server (KMS) is compiled and provided for installation by the Kurento team members, in a variety of forms.
 The only officially supported processor architecture is 64-bit x86, so for other platforms (such as ARM) you will have to build from sources.

-Using AWS is suggested to users who don’t want to worry about properly configuring a server and all software packages, because the provided setup does all this automatically.
+Using an EC2 instance in the Amazon Web Services (AWS) cloud service is suggested to users who don’t want to worry about properly configuring a server and all software packages, because the provided template does all this automatically.

-If you want to try pre-release builds of KMS, then head to the section Installing Pre-Release Builds.
+If you want to try nightly builds of KMS, then head to the section Installing Nightly Builds.

 Amazon Web Services

-The Kurento project provides an AWS CloudFormation template file.
-It can be used to create an EC2 instance that comes with everything needed and totally pre-configured to run KMS, including a Coturn server.
-Follow these steps to use it:
+The AWS CloudFormation template file for Amazon Web Services (AWS) can be used to create an EC2 instance that comes with everything needed and totally pre-configured to run KMS, including a Coturn server.

 Access the AWS CloudFormation Console.